 3. Chicken Parm should have enough cheese on it to cover 90% of the breast, comon’ man that’s why we order chicken parm for that ooey gooey melted mozzarella!

-But what I’ve seen and what I’ve been served has been far from that, and it’s a shame, because if you don’t care enough to get this simple delicious meal right, you’re certainly not going to care enough to get a more complex dish right. (and if the chicken parm isn’t good, you can bet they buy their desserts, not make them)
+But what I’ve seen and what I’ve been served has been far from that, and it’s a shame because if you don’t care enough to get this simple delicious meal right, you’re certainly not going to care enough to get a more complex dish right. (and if the chicken parm isn’t good, you can bet they buy their desserts, not make them)

 This is why I decided to do a post on Chicken Parmesan and one of my other favorites, Chicken Neapolitan.
 One of the keys to running a successful restaurant was always finding other things to do with the same products, because using one product, such as a breaded chicken breast for more than one entree, ensured you would use it more quickly.
 But the most important factor is they have to be good!

-When you do open the pack of chicken the first thing you need to do is rinse it off, then lay it on paper towels to dry a bit, then trim off any excess fat, or if they breasts are too big, cut them down.
+When you do open the pack of chicken the first thing you need to do is rinse it off, then lay it on paper towels to dry a bit, then trim off any excess fat, or if the breasts are too big, cut them down.
 The best way to do that is to cut through the meat, long ways through the entire breast, or butterflying the piece that is too thick.
 Then place one or two breasts in a large ziplock bag and using the flat side of the meat hammer pound out the breast driving the hammer out as you pound not just straight down. (you don’t want to tear the breast by pounding too hard, you want it to spread out) .
 Repeat this process until they’re all prepped.

 Now just set up your breading station: 1) Flour seasoned with salt and pepper 2) egg beaten with milk or water added to double the mixture 3) seasoned breadcrumbs (I use store bought but feel free to make your own, by adding in basil, pepper, grated cheese, parsley and any other spices you may like, just don’t overdo the oregano if you use it)

-Then we simply coat each breast in flour, then egg wash, then bread crumbs and repeat the process until they are all breaded, the hard part is done!
+Then we simply coat each breast in flour, then egg wash, then breadcrumbs and repeat the process until they are all breaded, the hard part is done!
 Now all you have to do is saute them until golden brown, drain them on paper towels, and then place them on a cookie sheet in the freezer until they freeze solid and then place them in a zip-lock freezer bag until you need them.
 Now you have a quick and easy dinner ready in your freezer for those nights you just don’t have time to cook!

 - 4 boneless skinless chicken breasts